 Before the cremation body process begins, certain items must be removed.
 Pacemakers and internal defibrillators are the most critical.

 Other implants, like titanium hips or knees, do not pose an explosion risk but do not melt at standard cremation temperature.
 These are recovered after the process.
-In 2025, it has become industry standard to recycle these metals through specialized programs, with proceeds often donated to charity.
+Many crematories now recycle these recovered metals through specialized programs, and some donate the proceeds to charity.
+Practices vary by facility, so families can ask the funeral home about its metal-recycling policy.

 Clothing and Jewelry